-Speaking before a sold-out crowd, HISD Superintendent Richard Carranza and HISD Board of Education President Wanda Adams urged business professionals and state lawmakers to see public education as an investment to ensure the future success of every student that walks through a school’s doors.
+Speaking before a packed crowd, HISD Superintendent Richard Carranza and HISD Board of Education President Rhonda Skillern-Jones urged business professionals and state lawmakers to work with the district in advocating for changes to the state’s funding system for public education.

 “The last time the state of Texas updated its school funding system, Ronald Reagan was President of the United States.
 That was 1984, and a lot has changed since 1984,” Carranza said.
 “We need a school finance system that will reflect the needs of today’s students and does not so heavily rely on local property taxes to fund schools.
 We continue to do more with less because the state does not give school districts their fair share for public education.
 We have lawmakers in the room right now, and we urge them to support a system that provides a better education for our children in the 21stcentury.”